-The Funds maximum exposure to credit risk in relation to its investments in banks or money market institutions (£7M cash held) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Funds maximum exposure to credit risk in relation to its investments cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of recoverability applies to all of the Authority's deposits, but there was no evidence at the 31 March 2011 that this was likely to crystallise.